c-morris/entanglement-purification/slides.md

 | ------- |:---------:|:-------:|
 | Alice's | qubit 1   | qubit 3 |
 | Bob's   | qubit 2   | qubit 4 |

+## Entanglement Pumping

+- BPPSSW protocol requires exponential number of qubits
+	- Not practically feasible
+- Entanglment pumping trades spacial requirement for temporal requirement
+	- Recieve new "elemntary" entangled pairs as protocol advances
+	- Probabilistic -  but polynomial time

+## Entanglement Pumping

+- Purify one system using another recieved noisily entangled pair
+	- Use the two systems for one round of BPPSSW
+	- If successfully purify, repeat
+	- Else restart (with two new elementary pairs)
+- If a purification round fails, whole process restarts
+	- But reach arbitrarily high fidelity rather quickly
+- Trade-offs:
+	- Longer process
+	- Can't be parrallelized
+	- Requires transmission of qubits